 Background: The Division of Germany

-After World War II, Germany was divided into four zones of occupation controlled by the Allies: the United States, the Soviet Union, Great Britain, and France.
-Similarly, the city of Berlin, located deep within the Soviet zone, was also divided into four sectors.
+After World War II, Germany was divided into four zones of occupation controlled by the Allies: the United States, the Soviet Union, Great Britain, and France it was. likewise the city of Berlin which is situated smack in the middle of the Soviet zone, was likewise split into four sectors.

 The Trigger: The Berlin Blockade